vincentvankrunkelsven/courses-intro-to-sql/chapter4.md

 The mayor is interested in discovering if the weather has a large effect on whether people use Citi Bike bikes.

+To this end, he asks you to collect some preliminary data on the weather.

 *** =pre_exercise_code
 ```{python}
 connect('postgresql', 'nycbikes15')